11 best travel companies for women-only tours for 2025

 Woman at Machu Picchu in Peru (Photo: Intrepid Travel)

-Tours that specialize in travel groups for women can include everything from cultural immersions and culinary tours to wine-focused itineraries and hiking and trekking tours all around the world.
+Tours that specialize in travel experiences exclusively for women can include everything from cultural immersions and culinary tours to wine-focused itineraries and hiking and trekking tours all around the world.
 Some even offer experiences that wouldn’t be possible in mixed-gender groups.
 Here are the best travel groups and tour companies for female travelers.

 1. AdventureWomen